xufanxiong/Classification-of-CALTECH-256/README.md

 # Classification of CALTECH-256

 This repository contains the code for Classification of CALTECH-256 based on DenseNet, ResNet.
-Moreover, we used transfer learning to imporve the performance of the model.
+Moreover, I used transfer learning to imporve the performance of the model.

 # Implementation Detail